rfernand387/Sentinel2_Level1C_to_L2AGEE/README.md

 Download Sen2Cor-02.08.00 and extract unzipped folder in the ./working directory Download S2_L1C_to_L2A.ipynb to ./working
-Start an Anaconda 3 terminal,  import (first time) and/or activate the gdalCCRS environment, and bring up the jupyter notebook
+Start an Anaconda 3 terminal,  for the first time importthe gdalCCRS environment,

 (base) conda env create -f gdalCCRS2.yml

-(base) activate gdalCCRS
+subsequently, activate the enviroment (it will be saved for next time) and bring up the jupyter notebook (base) activate gdalCCRS
 (gdalCCRS) jupyter lab